denysdovhan/wtfjs/README.md

 * [**12.5.5** The `typeof` Operator](https://www.ecma-international.org/ecma-262/#sec-typeof-operator)

-According to the specifications, the `typeof` operator returns a string according to [Table 35: `typeof` Operator Results](https://www.ecma-international.org/ecma-262/#table-35).
-For `null`, ordinary, standard exotic and non-standard exotic objects which do not implement `[[Call]]` it returns string `"object"`.
+According to the specification, the `typeof` operator returns a string according to [Table 35: `typeof` Operator Results](https://www.ecma-international.org/ecma-262/#table-35).
+For `null`, ordinary, standard exotic and non-standard exotic objects, which do not implement `[[Call]]`, it returns the string `"object"`.

-However, you can check the type of object using `toString` method.
+However, you can check the type of an object by using the `toString` method.

 ```js
 Object.prototype.toString.call([])